William Bowman (director): Stage

 In its January 29, 1916, issue, Motion Picture News provides a full-page biography of Bowman in its semiannual studio directory.
-The magazine notes the following about his early professional stage experience:quote|One of [Bowman's] early engagements was with Robert Mantell in 1896, where he appeared in "The Face in the Moonlight" and "The Corsican Brothers."
+The magazine notes the following about his early professional stage experience:

+One of [Bowman's] early engagements was with Robert Mantell in 1896, where he appeared in "The Face in the Moonlight" and "The Corsican Brothers."
 With Jeanette Waldorf he toured the Orient, playing in Shakespeare.
 Upon his return to the States he played in the famous Frawley stock company at the Grand Opera House in San Francisco.
 (Note: The MPN citation of Bowman working with the celebrated Shakespearean stage actor Robert Mantell in 1896 is suspect, for Bowman would have been only 12 years old at that time.
 Still, Mantell did travel extensively performing in plays in cities and small towns throughout the United States between 1894 and 1899, so it is possible young Bowman was enlisted to participate in one of Mantell's performances while the veteran actor was in California.
 Refer to Clarence Joseph Bullie's work Robert Mantell's Romance.)